Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Solid rock springs forth from the ground, jutting roughly and suddenly.
-Create up to 36 5-foot cubes of roughly hewn rock in the arrangement of your choice, so long as they are in empty tiles within range and above either the ground or another cube.
+Create up to 36 one-tile cubes of roughly hewn rock in the arrangement of your choice, so long as they are in empty tiles within range and above either the ground or another cube.
 Each cube has 30 + 5 times your Presence life points, crumbling harmlessly when destroyed.
 These cubes grant full cover to any creature behind them, and each level counts as its own height tier.

 ### Portent of the Meteor